RomanLut/inav/docs/gps_fix_estimation.md

 # Special thanks

-Many thanks to Sergii Sevriugin for testing
+Many thanks to Sergii Sevriugin and Andy White for testing

 # Links